Can You Keep A Secret ...?

 Many areas of the United States have legislation dealing with trade secrets.
 Caution is advised when doing business in these areas to ensure that your non-disclosure agreement complies with local legislation.
 This is important in the context of determining what laws apply to the contract (the NDA) should such laws be pre-agreed to apply.

 If an employee takes your secret information you also have remedies that are based in employment law.
 Most commonly, the remedy sought is to prevent the use of customer lists and other information that a sales person might take.

 A NDA can expand the kinds of information that the employee is obligated to keep secret.
 The NDA can be incorporated into the employment agreement.
-To increase the likelihood that the NDA is enforceable, the best time to obtain the it is during the hiring process.
+To increase the likelihood that the NDA is enforceable, the best time to have the NDA signed is during the hiring process.

 In British Columbia, the Freedom of Information and Protection of Privacy Act obligates public bodies to disclose on request certain information.
 This can have unintended consequences if the information disclosed is about your business or technology.
 For example, if you are licensing technology from a university or other post secondary body, it may be possible for the public to obtain information about the technology.

 Fortunately, there are exceptions to the rule in the legislation.
 It is a good idea to consider these exceptions carefully.
 Assuming you meet the tests, prudence suggests including a provision in your agreement with the public body acknowledging that the exceptions apply and the need for confidentiality.